The Myth of the Andalusian Paradise: Reception

-Trevor Dadson called the book "a definite must-read for anyone interested in medieval Spain".
-Alberto Ferreiro also gave the work a positive review, expressing a desire for a Spanish translation.

 Maribel Fierro finds that Fernández-Morera often "lacks first-hand knowledge of his subject matter and has misinterpreted his readings" and his book "will not lead to a better understanding of al-Andalus" but is "useful in understanding how al-Andalus is employed to fight the battles of the present".

 David F. Forte, a professor of law at Cleveland State University, wrote that the level of research for the book was "prodigious", but its organisation was poor and it "veers between genuine scholarship, pedantry, and advocacy".
 He noted some double standards in Fernández-Morera's argument: the Visigoths were praised for borrowing from their Roman predecessors, while the Muslims are chastised for doing the same; the book similarly mentions the Muslims' roles in the slave trade in Iberia and Africa, but not how the Christian Spaniards were involved in the same practices.
 Forte writes that the best research in the book is on how Iberian Christians and Jews dealt with internal rifts in the same era; the Jews against the Karaite sect and the Christians against Arianism.

 S. J. Pearce, an associate professor of Spanish and Portuguese at New York University and specialist on medieval Spain, wrote a scathing review of the book.
-She wrote that "the historian behind The Myth is promoting propaganda traditionally associated with the Spanish far-right", and "The Myths myth is a myth", accusing Fernández-Morera of constructing a straw man argument of medieval Islamic tolerance that is not the modern academic consensus, as well as "It would be a book-length corrective that would address and properly contextualize and source all of the errors that occur at every level in The Myth".
+She wrote that "the historian behind The Myth is promoting propaganda traditionally associated with the Spanish far-right", and "The Myths myth is a myth", accusing Fernández-Morera of constructing a straw man argument of medieval Islamic tolerance that is not the modern academic consensus, as well as saying, "It would be a book-length corrective that would address and properly contextualize and source all of the errors that occur at every level in The Myth".
 She repeated her criticism in a 44-page chapter in The Extreme Right and the Revision of History.

+Alberto Ferreiro gave the work a positive review, expressing a desire for a Spanish translation.